 Drive up to the Georgia Sea Turtle Center.
 Take the Walkway to Wonder, a brick walk leading to the center's entrance.
 You'll walk right over their beautifully crafted centerpiece sea turtle logo.

 Just inside the front door is the gift shop, where you'll be greeted by the reconstructed skeleton of a giant prehistoric sea turtle suspended on wires high above the floor, seemingly floating over the visitors below.

-Public education and sea turtle rehabilitation is at the forefront of the Georgia Sea Turtle's mission.
+Public education and sea turtle rehabilitation is at the forefront of the Center's mission.
 To get where the action is, buy your tickets at the gift shop counter.
 Inside the center proper, you'll find several interactive stations that teach you about turtle life cycles, from laying their eggs to hatching time to their eventual return to the sea, and more.